 The following, therefore, is a partial list of applied cognitive skills as they might appear in a job description.
 When preparing for an interview, for each task you wish to highlight, be sure to prepare specific examples of occasions when you did that task in a professional context.
 Do not expect the interviewer to take your word for it that you have certain skills.

-- Draw Inferences from Patterns of Events: If the copier breaks every Friday, what is causing the problem?
-Something is, because such a pattern is unlikely to occur by chance.
+If the copier breaks every Friday, what is causing the problem?
+Something is because such a pattern is unlikely to occur by chance.
 If you can notice the pattern and identify and resolve the issue, you can save your company time, money, and frustration.
 This sort of reasoning can be very valuable to an employer.

-- Analyze Problems and Evaluate Options: Anyone can apply a standard solution to a standard problem, but deciding which of several possible solutions is appropriate takes some real thinking—as does deciding which of several problems to attempt to solve first.
+Anyone can apply a standard solution to a standard problem.
+But, deciding which of several possible solutions is appropriate takes some real thinking.
+As does the act of deciding which of several problems to attempt to solve first.

-- Observe Phenomena: Observation is another undervalued skill.
-Some specialized forms of observation can be learned, such as following a scientific protocol or using a pair of binoculars, but the cognitive skill of observation means being able to notice something and then pay attention to it.
+Observation is another undervalued skill.
+Some specialized forms of observation can be learned, such as following a scientific protocol or using a pair of binoculars.
+However, the cognitive skill of observation means being able to notice something and then pay attention to it.
 Frequently, observation is easier if you are familiar with the phenomena in question.
 For example, a trained birder can often count the number of bird species singing in a chorus, even if the species are unfamiliar, where an untrained person hears only undifferentiated noise.

 When You’re Job Searching

 When you're job searching, take the time to discover what cognitive skills the employer is seeking.
 In many cases, you'll find them as “keyword phrases” under the “Preferred Qualifications” section in the job posting.
 Reference the skills you have that are a close match to the employer's requirements in your resume and cover letters, and during job interviews.